snnarzy/EZServer/EZServerINFO.md

 10 :
 • Malicious use of alts to give yourself an unfair advantage, disrupt the server, or to avoid bans is forbidden.

-The main chat in this server is •main-chat.
-If you want to use bot commands, use them in this channel •bot-commands.

-You can check out •free-games🎰 for free games on Epic Games or Steam!
-Also check out popular game updates in this channel - •game-news🎮

-discussions - discuss with others!😀

 Do not break these rules as you will be banned or kicked from the server.
 We take these rules serious.

-Make sure you read all the rules •verify-rules-info🧾
+Make sure you read all the rules.

 • Permanent invite link - https://discord.gg/uJt7s3fZvW